andrzejlisek/Unicode/readme.md

 # Finding the characters

-You can find any character from text or character by name\. using the search field:
+You can find any character from text or character by name using the search field:

 ![](readme_pics/Search0.png "")